EpitomeZied/Not-Gonna-Lie/README.md

-# ASKME
+# NGL

-ASKME is a simple command-line application that simulates an anonymous Q&A platform.
+NGL is a simple command-line application that simulates an anonymous Q&A platform.
 Users can register, log in, ask questions to other users (optionally anonymously), answer incoming questions, and browse conversations stored in local text files.

 ## Features
 - Register and authenticate users with a username/password pair.